cryptosfinders/zipher-campus-zama/README.md

 Think of it as:

-A PushCampus-style learning platform, upgraded with Zama-grade cryptography.
+A learning platform, upgraded with Zama-grade cryptography.
 A next-generation Coursera + on-chain privacy + encrypted ML.

 ---